johnnyreilly/throttle-requests-react-hook/README.md

 1. the browser becoming unresponsive
 2. failing HTTP requests due to insufficient resources
-3. no information displayable to the user around progress
+3. no information displayed to the user around progress

 ## Throttle me this